 The Bridewell Theatre

-Most of our shows take place at the Bridewell Theatre, where we are the resident theatre company.
+Most of our London musicals and London plays take place at the Bridewell Theatre, where we are the resident theatre company.
+Our next shows at the Bridewell are Just So (5-9 March 2024) and Richard III (8-18 May 2024).

 The Bridewell Theatre opened in 1994, breathing new life and purpose into a long derelict Victorian swimming pool.
 Currently it is a “receiving house” — just about anyone can hire the facilities and put on a show here.